weBoost Drive 4G-X | 470510

 - Make An Offer

 weBoost Drive 4G-X 4G LTE cell phone signal booster kit for cars.
-Drive 4GX IS A Multi-User Cell Booster for Cars with different part # for USA (470510) and Canada (470510F) .
+Drive 4GX is a Multi-User Cell Booster for Cars (part # 470510 or wa470510) .
 It boosts signal of multiple cell phones or cellular devices with SIM card, simultaneously.
 All cellular devices being used in car will get simultaneous signal boost.
-Such devices can include smartphones, computer tablets, turbo sticks, internet sticks, air cards, mobile hotspots Mi-Fi, Jetpack, etc.
+Such devices can include smartphones, computer tablets, turbo sticks, internet sticks, air cards, mobile hotspots Mi-Fi, Jetpack, etc. Police officers trust it for use in their patrol car and SUV to enhance cell signals.

 Strong connection means fewer missed or dropped calls, fewer incoherent conversations, fewer Internet hang-ups or freezing / buffering.
 Enjoy clear voice conversations, instantaneous texting, and fast 3G + 4G LTE mobile internet downloads and uploads after installing this car cell phone signal amplifier kit. weBoost Drive 4G-X kit is easy to install.
 It installs easily using DIY installation instructions included.